-I am a Lecturer and the Writer-in-Residence at Harvard Medical School in the Department of Global Health and Social Medicine.
-I write about health, justice, and racism, and I have a book on the way about empathy for Simon & Schuster.
+I am a Lecturer and the Writer-in-Residence at Harvard Medical School in the Department of Global Health and Social Medicine and I am an Instructor at the Harvard T.H.
+Chan School of Public Health.
+I write about health, politics, and justice, and I have a book on the way about empathy for Simon & Schuster.

-I am a regular contributor to PLOS Public Health Perspectives.
-I have written for The New York Times, The Atlantic, VICE, The Guardian, Slate, Playboy, and The Nation, and my work has been featured by MSNBC, NPR, HuffPost Live, BET, and Big Think.
+I am a regular contributor to VICE's health channel, Tonic.
+I have written for The New York Times, The Atlantic, The Guardian, Slate, Playboy, and The Nation, and my work has been featured by MSNBC, NPR, HuffPost Live, BET, and Big Think.
 I've given talks at Harvard, Johns Hopkins, Yale, the American Association for the Advancement of Science, and other universities.

 Currently, I am a faculty affiliate of the Science, Religion, and Culture Program at Harvard Divinity School.
 In the past, I've been a researcher for Harvard Medical School, Children's Hospital Boston, Dana-Farber Cancer Institute, Harvard Law School's Program on Disability, and Stony Brook's HIV Treatment Development Center.